-A measure is often reported under more than one subject.
-For example, the measure “Adults who received a blood cholesterol measurement in the last 5 years” is included under the Cardiovascular Disease within Diseases and Conditions, under Prevention within Types of Care, and under Ambulatory within Setting of Care.
+A measure is often included in more than one section.
+For example, the measure “Adults who received a blood cholesterol measurement in the last 5 years” is included under the Cardiovascular Disease within Diseases and Conditions, under Prevention within Type of Care, and under Ambulatory within Setting of Care.

-For all of the subject areas except Priority Populations and Health Insurance, the collection of measures is based on chapters in the NHQDR Report.
-The measures that are reported under Priority Population and Health Insurance are limited to those that have sufficient data to include them as a reporting category.
+For all of the subject areas except Priority Populations and Health Insurance, the collection of measures is based on topic areas in the NHQDR.
+The measures that are reported under Priority Populations and Health Insurance are limited to those that have sufficient data to include them as a reporting category.
 For example, for “Adults who received a blood cholesterol measurement in the last 5 years,” an estimate for females is included under the Priority Population of Women; however, this measure is not included under the Priority Population of NHPI (Native Hawaiian/Pacific Islander), because the data source does not provide an estimate for this racial group.
 In other words, only a subset of NHQDR measures has sufficient data to support reporting under Priority Populations and Health Insurance.
-2017 NHQDR report inlcudes data for about 200 supplemental and primary measures which are not part of the data analysis of the report.
-A new subject area is defined for supplemental measures and grouped them into six topics.

 Within the different subject areas and topics, the integrated NHQDR website presents three types of comparative information-